JohnMBrandt/JohnMBrandt.github.io/_pages/resume.md

 Data Driven Yale

 * Modeled the financial impact of air pollution on consumer spending in R, Python, and ArcGIS.
-Presented at COP 23 where the project won an award as part of the United Nations Data for Climate Action Challenge.
+Presented at COP 23 where the project received an award as part of the United Nations Data for Climate Action Challenge.

-* Co-founder of Yale Environmental Leadership Letters, a data-driven letter campaign for local climate action.
+* Geospatial analysis in R and Python and interactive web-mapping with JavaScript to analyze global urban environmental equity.
+Project to be presented at the World Economic Forum in 2018.

 LIFE Inc